lusadusa/Bio_Inspired_Learning/README.md

   pip install gym[box2d]
   ```
 ## Explanation
-The main file to run to obtain the results is *reinforce.py*. *utils.py* and *parallel_env.py* are auxiliary files from which some
+- *reinforce.py* is the main file to run to obtain the results.
-useful functions are called in the main script.
+- *utils.py* and *parallel_env.py* are auxiliary files from which some useful functions are called in the main script.
+- *gym_master* is the folder inside of which all the documentation regarding the openAI gym library is stored, including the
+  Lunar Lander environment script.